 In the end, you’ll get a real native app that you can download from the app store.
 It basically has that WebView UI component which then loads your app as a web page.

-To develop a hybrid mobile app, you will need middleware like Cordova, PhoneGap, or Ionic.
-These tools give you an opportunity to create a mobile app with native language wrapper.
+For hybrid mobile app development, you will need middleware like Cordova, PhoneGap, or Ionic.
+These tools give you an opportunity to create a mobile app with a native language wrapper.
 That’s a native vs hybrid app difference in a nutshell.